 The comparison experiments were carried out between the compared methods and QCH on the three datasets.
 For fair comparison, the parameter settings of three state-of-the-art algorithms are adopted as recommended in their corresponding papers.
-Table 1 shows the experimental results of differen-

-Table 1: MAP results of different algorithms with different code lengths on three datasets for different tasks.
-The best value along with each code length is highlighted.
+Table 1 shows the experimental results of different algorithms on two tasks with different code lengths on the three datasets.
+In addition, for different tasks, Fig. 4 further presents the precision changes of different algorithms along with the number of retrieval results R with c=8 and c=16, respectively.
+Based on the table and figure, we have the following analysis.